-Bamiduro is the co-founder of Metro Africa Xpress (MAX), a Nigerian startup that provides safe and affordable motorcycle-taxis with over 25,000 consumers and businesses, playing a market leader role in providing online motorcycle-taxis and deliveries with motors.
-There are 12 million informal drivers in Nigeria, MAX gives them free training, where these informal drivers are able to get licenses and afford decent and safe life without bribing the policemen.
-They gained averagely three times more than usual.
+Adetayo Bamiduro is the co-founder of Metro Africa Xpress (MAX), a Nigerian startup that provides safe and affordable motorcycle-taxis.
+With over 25,000 consumers and businesses, Adetayo is a leader in the market of providing online motorcycle-taxis and deliveries with motors.

 Adetayo is hugely inspired by Alibaba’s eFounders Fellowship, he later came to China again, and visited China Mobility Companies in Shenzhen to imported electric motors to Nigeria.
 He will launch hybrid motorcycles in his company to reduce pollution, and use the censors of electric motor to save data.

-Alibaba teaches him the importance of “people”, after the trip, he focuses on training the untrained drivers and investing upfront on it, Alibaba has spent a lot to help merchants online, to Adetayo, he want to invest more to help drivers to build powerful business.
+Alibaba taught him the importance of “people” after the trip to China.
+Alibaba has spent a lot to help merchants online and Adetayo took this knowledge to invest more to help drivers become legally licensed for the better of his larger business.

 BI: What are your general thoughts on the state of fintech in Africa?

-Our initiatives in Africa are consistent with Alibaba’s original mission.
-Alibaba is a platform-based business whose mission is to make it easy to do business anywhere by connecting SMEs around the world.
+Our initiatives in Africa are consistent with Alibaba’s original mission, which is to make it easy to do business anywhere by connecting SMEs around the world.
 Enabling platforms in other countries strengthens this worldwide network and “grows the pie” for all, rather than fighting over the same pie.
 The more open, platform-based businesses there are in the world – the more opportunities there will be for all players (including Alibaba), and the more partnerships will be possible in the long term.

 That being said, Fintech holds incredible promise in Africa.
 Offering efficient financial services to underserved populations creates a world of possibilities.
 Looking at the size and demographics of the African market, there is a lot of potential here.
 It is likely that the traditional banking model as we know it will not be the main method of accessing financial services for a majority of the population.
 Rather, mobile devices will be the key channel by which most will engage and transact in payments, savings and investments.